Office Pods vs. Phone Booths: Pros, Cons, and Ideal Use Cases Explained

 Q5: Do you need to hire an expert to set up office pods?

 Yes, a lot of modular office pods need to be set up by a pro, particularly the bigger ones.
-Some kinds let you put them together yourself, but it’s always best to have a professional do it to make sure they work well and are safe.
+Some kinds let you put them together yourself, but it’s always best to have a professional do it to ensure they work well and are safe.

 Q6: How big does an office pod need to be?